 The pandemic created a whirlwind of change for events.
 We, as marketers, had to set aside all that we knew about in-person event planning, became Zoom-super users, and learned everything we could about planning and executing virtual events.

-2022 continues to bring its own challenges, and with a slow return of in-person experiences we have a fresh task ahead of us: serving in-person AND virtual audiences seamlessly.
+As our post-pandemic world continues to bring its own challenges — and with a slow return of in-person experiences — we have a fresh task ahead of us: serving in-person AND virtual audiences seamlessly.
 Here are a few tips for creating best-in-class hybrid events.

 Experience is so important it gets another number.
 Think of clever ways to bring the brand or theme to life, through branded materials and environments.
 Branding the “stage”/in-person environment (which can be selectively broadcasted to the virtual attendees) is a great way to permeate the theme of the event.
 “Swag” or branded giveaways can be dressed up and sent virtually, as well as handed out in person and can add another element of delight to your event.